Valsorim98/Internship/Task5/change_controller_id_address/README.md

-> # This is documentation file for Task5:
+> # This is documentation file for Task5 change_controller_id_address project:

 The project runs from main function in main.py.

+> Environment:

+* This script is written in Python 3.9.2.

+> Required modules to run the program:

+* pymodbus - install with command in cmd:pip install pymodbus

 I was given a **GECON TCP-508N Super Smart S8-3CN** controller.